• Skip to main content

 About MBTPS1-related disorders for patients and families

 MBTPS1-related disorders are a group of very rare genetic disorders related with protein transporting defects within cells.
 As a result, abnormally accumulated macromolecules cause cellular stresses and skeletal defects where accumulation occurs.
-These disorders are often poorly clinically recognized and its mechanism of action are poorly understood because of its rareness, and thus fewer treatment options are also available.
+These disorders are often poorly clinically recognized and their mechanism of action is poorly understood because of its rarity, and thus few treatment options are available.

 As MBTPS1-related disorders, spondyloepiphyseal dysplasia, Kondo-Fu type (SEDKF) is an inherited genetic skeletal disorder together with congenital cataracts.
 The first SEDKF pediatric patient was born with no obvious abnormalities.
 Soon after birth, however, the gain in weight and height slowed down considerably.
-In addition to the growth retardation, she had suffered from developmental delay and severe skeletal manifestations with pains including pectus carinatum, kyphosis, and waddling gait.
-As to cataract, her vision has been fine after extraction.
+In addition to slow growth, she experienced developmental delay and severe skeletal manifestations with pains including pectus carinatum, kyphosis, and waddling gait.
+As to the cataract, her vision has been fine after extraction.
 Speech and cognitive development were normal.
-There clinical manifestations were shared with other SEDKF patients.
+These clinical manifestations were shared with other SEDKF patients.

 We aim to identify more patients so that in the near future improved diagnosis, treatment and even disease prevention become a reality.
-We would like to enable connections between patients and their families with physicians and scientists for being on the same page to tackle our common goal.
+We would like to enable connections between patients and their families with physicians and scientists to work together to achieve these goals.

 Before Footer